awsdocs/aws-cloudformation-user-guide/doc_source/template-macros.md

 A macro can add IAM resources to your template\.
 For these resources, AWS CloudFormation requires you to [acknowledge their capabilities](using-iam-template.md#using-iam-capabilities)\.
 Because AWS CloudFormation can't know which resources are added before processing your template, you might need to acknowledge IAM capabilities when you create the change set, depending on whether the referenced macros contain IAM resources\.
 That way, when you run the change set, AWS CloudFormation has the necessary capabilities to create IAM resources\.

 **Note**
 If you are comfortable creating or updating a stack directly from a processed template, without first reviewing the proposed changes in a change set, you can do so by specifying the `CAPABILITY_AUTO_EXPAND` capability during a `CreateStack` or `UpdateStack` request\.
 You should only create stacks directly from a stack template that contains macros if you know what processing the macro performs\.
-In addition, change sets do not currently support nested stacks\.
-If you want to create a stack from a stack template that contains macros and nested stacks, you must create the stack directly from the template using this capability\.
 For more information, see [CreateStack](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_CreateStack.html) or [UpdateStack](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_UpdateStack.html) in the *AWS CloudFormation API Reference*\.

 If you use the AWS CLI, you can use the `package` and `deploy` commands to reduce the number of steps for launching stacks from templates that reference macros\.
 For more information, see [Deploying Lambda\-based applications](https://docs.aws.amazon.com/lambda/latest/dg/deploying-lambda-apps.html) in the *AWS Lambda Developer Guide*\.